star-whale/docs/docs/reference/swcli/job.md

 swcli [GLOBAL OPTIONS] job pause [OPTIONS] <JOB>
 ```

 `job pause` pauses the specified job.
 Paused jobs can be resumed by `job resume`.
+On Standalone instance, this command only takes effect for containerized jobs.

 `JOB` is a [job URI](../../swcli/uri.md#job).